-When we speak of normally open and normally closed, we can think of referring to the door, but in electric locks we refer to the state of the circuit.
+When we talk about normally open and normally closed, we may think we are referring to the door, but in electric locks we are referring to the state of the circuit.

 Fail Secure: If there is no power, the lock will remain closed

-However, when we talk about NC (normally closed) this means that 99% of the time the circuit is closed, the lock will be powered.
-And in the 1% it will stop being fed to open the lock.
+However when we talk about NC (normally closed) means that 99% of the time the circuit is closed, the lock will be powered.
+And 1% of the time it will no longer be powered to open the lock.

-This system is designed so that in the event of a power failure or emergency you can get out; this philosophy typically applies to Fail Safe systems.
+This system is designed so that in the event of a power failure or emergency, the lock can be exited; this philosophy is typically applied to Fail Safe systems.

 Fail Safe: In the event of a power failure the lock will remain open.